Sacramento Northern Railway: Northern Electric Railway

 The original, 93 mi route connected Chico with Sacramento.
-The original name of this line was the Chico Electric Railway (CERY), in operation beginning in 1905.
-CERY was sold in 1905, after a few months of operation, to the newly-formed Northern Electric Railway (NER).
-The NER went into bankruptcy in 1914, and was reorganized into a new corporation named the Sacramento Northern Railroad (SNRR).
+The line began as the Chico Electric Railway (CERY), in operation beginning in 1905.
+The company had acquired two horse-powered street railways in Chico and Marysville, which were rebuilt for electrification.
+CERY was sold in 1906, after only a few months of operation, to the newly-formed Northern Electric Railway (NER).
+Northern Electric extended service to Oroville on April 25 of that year, continuing on through Marysville to Sacramento, beginning full service on September 1, 1907.
+A branch from Chico to Hamilton which crossed the Sacramento River via pontoon bridge was completed a few months later.